House Rewire Cost Calculator

 Property Size and Layout

 The size and layout of a house are directly linked to how much it costs to rewire.
-A large home will need more materials in the form of cabling, sockets and switches, while a complicated layout can slow work down, adding to the labour costs.
+A large home will need additional materials in the form of cabling and wires, which can also be impacted by how many switches and how many sockets are needed.
+When it comes to rewiring a complete electrical supply, especially one that's more complicated, this can also increase the time required and labour fees involved.

 Occupied vs Unoccupied